laurent-vouriot/BNN-MCMC/README.md

 1. First, we take a random guess $\theta_0$.
 2. We sample a proposal $\theta'$, from the proposal distribution $Q(\theta' | \theta_n)$.
 3. We check if the proposal is more likely than the previous $\theta$ according to target distribution represented by $f(\theta)$, using  $min(1, \frac{ Q(\theta' | \theta_n)}   {Q(\theta_n | \theta')}   \frac{f(\theta')}{f(\theta_n)})$.
-    4. If more likely we accept,
+  * If more likely we accept,
-    9. If less likely it is accepted according to a certain probability,
+  * If less likely it is accepted according to a certain probability,
-    10. rejected o.w.
+  * Rejected o.w.

 In practice:
 1. the first random guess can be the model's initial random parameters.